A pay stub is a statement that you get from your employer outlining your pay for hours worked and deductions for things like income tax, CPP and EI.

 Don’t Forget!

 The difference between a pay stub and a paycheque is that the latter is the physical cheque that pays you for your services rendered, while the pay stub outlines the details of the payment.
-Nowadays, most people don’t get a physical paycheque, instead opting to receive a direct deposit into their bank account.
+Nowadays, most people don’t get a physical paycheque, instead opting to receive direct deposit into their bank account.

 Pay Stub Abbreviations